saisaranravi5/Profitability-Performance-Analysis-for-Huskie-Motor-Corporation/README.md

 Forecast sales volume and contribution margins for the next 4 quarters.

 Tools Used -
-Excel –> Data cleaning and structuring
+Excel –> Data cleaning and structuring,
-Tableau –> Dashboard development and forecasting PowerPoint –> Executive presentation of findings
+Tableau –> Dashboard development and forecasting, PowerPoint –> Executive presentation of findings.

 Key Findings -
 -Global & Brand Performance